 After bidding adieu to Roger and his dogs, Ayesha and I headed to a green oasis of organic and biodynamic farming: her own family's farm in Rajasthan.
 Along with Roger's farm, this farm supplements what the Himalayan farmers can grow.
 This ensures that all the vegetables her customers want are available.
 Out in the fields, Ayesha showed me how the amla trees planted in the fields provide shade in the hot Rajasthani summer (and are perfect places to hang a net that provides even more shade).
 The trees lose all their leaves in winter to allow the sun to come through when needed.
 They also fix nitrogen in the soil.
 Ayesha is looking for recipes for delicious products to make with the healthy amla fruit, so let me know if you know of any!

-wicker stool (but it got put on a little late).
+A bicycle tire protects the bottom edge of this wicker stool (but it got put on a little late). |

 The amla trees were only the beginning of the interesting natural innovations that keep this farm functioning.
 Re-used bicycle tires find new lives holding together the walls in the cow shed and protecting the bottoms of wicker chairs.
 Planting nasturtiums, garlic, and marigolds keeps pests away from the lettuce.
 As we drank chai made with fresh milk from Ayesha's two cows and sweetened with honey from the hives on the farm, I found myself wishing there were some way we could help all India’s farmers build farms like this.
 Is there a way to make organic, biodynamic farming work on a large scale?